Passing Through (1977 film): Creation

-Clark was in the American Film Institute program while he directed the film.
-Clark chose to stay in the program and continue making films with the AFI facilities, which allowed him to do so more inexpensively.
-Therefore he did not Passing Through as his capstone film.
+Clark was in the UCLA film program while he directed the film.
+Clark chose to stay in the program and continue making films with the UCLA facilities, which allowed him to do so more inexpensively.
+Therefore, he did not direct Passing Through as his capstone film.

 During production, Charles Burnett worked as a cameraman while Julie Dash worked as a sound technician; both of them would also complete their studies at UCLA and direct landmark films of their own.

 The film’s score, arranged by Horace Tapscott, features music by Eric Dolphy, Charlie Parker, John Coltrane and Sun Ra, as well as a live performance by the Pan African Peoples Arkestra.